Breakawai/Video2ObjectDetection/README.md

 * *Video2ObjectDetection.py* - python file that should be configured and executed for detecting the events in the turnaround process.

 ## Solution configuration
-There are 2 configuration needed to be made before running the code:
+There are 2 configurations needed to be made before running the code:
 * Video Stream HTTP Connection
 * Siddhi Stream HTTP Connection

 You should configure your HTTP connection links before running the python program.
-This changes needs to be done on file *"Video2ObjectDetection.py"*:
+These changes need to be done on file *"Video2ObjectDetection.py"*:
 ```
 # --------------------- CONFIGURATION ---------------------------------